gari-network/gari-sdk/README.md

 ```

 ### airdrop
-client will airdrop gari tokens to its users as a reward.
+the client will airdrop gari tokens to its users as a reward.
 ```js
 /**
  * @param {string} publicKey